DEA Schedules Synthetic 7-OH—Not Natural Kratom Leaf

-Crucially, the FDA’s recommendation applies only to products containing concentrated, unnatural levels of 7-OH — NOT products that contain natural kratom leaf like feel free CLASSIC.
+Crucially, the DEA's scheduling applies only to products containing concentrated, unnatural levels of 7-OH — NOT products that contain natural kratom leaf like feel free CLASSIC.
 Dried kratom leaf is a natural, whole-plant product harvested from the Southeast Asian tropical tree known as Mitragyna speciosa.
 Natural kratom leaf enjoys inherent consumer trust through centuries of safe use, commonly consumed in forms such as capsules, powders, teas, and liquid suspensions.
 Concentrated synthetic 7-OH products bear absolutely no resemblance to the natural kratom leaf products that are used by more than 23 million Americans.

 Consumer Education